mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 This should make sense, to unlift `IO a` we do not need to do anything.
-Similarly it is not difficult to restore this monad's state because it has
+Similarly, it is not difficult to restore this monad's state because it has
 none.

 `ReaderT` is a bit more interesting: